saucelabs-training/demo-java/README.md

 [![CircleCI](https://circleci.com/gh/saucelabs-training/demo-java/tree/master.svg?style=svg)](https://circleci.com/gh/saucelabs-training/demo-java/tree/master)

-The scripts in this repository allow you run simple automated tests to validate your Java Selenium environment and your [saucelabs.com](https://app.saucelabs.com/login) account credentials.
+The demo scripts in [this repository](https://github.com/saucelabs-training/demo-java) allow you to run simple automated tests in order to validate your Java Selenium environment and your [saucelabs.com](https://app.saucelabs.com/login) account credentials.

 > ###### Disclaimer:
-> The code in these scripts is provided on an "AS-IS” basis without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
+> The code in these scripts is provided on an "AS-IS" basis without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
 These scripts are provided for educational and demonstration purposes only, and should not be used in production.
 Issues regarding these scripts should be submitted through GitHub.
 These scripts are maintained by the Technical Services team at Sauce Labs.

 <br />